 One way malware gets into your computer and mobile devices is via the downloads of unauthorized applications.
 Always download apps from official stores as they are usually safe from malicious apps and malware.

 You can also protect yourself from data theft by installing security software such as antivirus and VPNs.
 Install premium antivirus on your internet devices and also remember to update the antivirus database regularly.

-It is also important to use a VPN when accessing a public Wi-Fi, to be safe from the prying eyes of hackers and snoops that may be monitoring your activities.
+It is also important to use a VPN to change location and hide IP address when accessing public Wi-Fi, to be safe from the prying eyes of hackers and snoops that may be monitoring your activities.